Supereg/secure-video-specification/README.md

     If the size of one mp4 fragment is too big it can be split into multiple chunks.
 Then every chunk is enumerated by the `dataChunkSequenceNumber`, while the last chunk must always be marked with `isLastDataChunk` equal to true.
     Current cameras seems to use a **maximum chunk size of 262,144 bytes** (or 0x40000 bytes).
-* The HomeKit Home Hub receiving the mp4 fragments will analyze every mp4 fragment for motion and decide, according to the configured motion settings, if a given fragment will be flagged for motion or not.
+* The HomeKit Home Hub receiving the mp4 fragments will analyze every mp4 fragment for moving objects, recognize faces, and decide, according to the configured motion settings, if a given fragment will be flagged for motion or not.
-The controller will then assemble a recording from the flagged mp4 fragments and saves it in iCloud.
+The Home Hub will then assemble a recording from the flagged mp4 fragments and save it in iCloud. iCloud will then tell iPhones, iPads, HomePods and AppleTV to notify the user based on their notification settings.
 * When motion stops the accessory will set the `Motion Detected` characteristic  of the `Motion Sensor` to false.
 The camera will still send out the last mp4 fragment which is currently recorded (remember: typically fixed 4s fragment length).
 After a short time the Home Hub will send a [`dataSend` `close` event](#43-close) to indicate that the given